 | ++++

 Rust infers how to capture v, and because println! only needs a reference to v, the closure tries to borrow v.
-However, there’s a problem: Rust can’t tell how long the spawned thread will run, so it doesn’t know if the reference to v will always be valid.
+However, there’s a problem: Rust can’t tell how long the spawned thread will run, so it doesn’t know whether the reference to v will always be valid.

-Listing 16-4 provides a scenario that’s more likely to have a reference to v that won’t be valid:
+Listing 16-4 provides a scenario that’s more likely to have a reference to v that won’t be valid.

 src/main.rs